-Our mission is to educate, promote and support diverse and inclusive companies and organizations.
-We aim to achieve this by taking a holistic approach to fostering diversity and inclusion in the workplace.
-We provide tech and tech-adjacent women an opportunity to network and connect with each other as well as with companies who wish to hire them.
+Our mission is to empower women+ in the workplace and educate, promote, and support diverse and inclusive companies and organizations.
+We aim to achieve this by taking a holistic approach.
+We provide tech and tech-adjacent women+ and their allies an opportunity to network and connect with each other as well as with companies who wish to hire them.
 At the same time, we support companies in their diversity and inclusion efforts by providing them with the knowledge, skills, and tools to create an inclusive environment, in a safe and welcoming space.

 What We Do

 Run events for tech and tech-adjacent women in Boston, New York City, San Francisco

 - We run networking events, professional development events, happy hours, and speed recruiting events.